jjpeleato/wp-starter-boilerplate/README.md

 #### Conventional Commits Linter: Commitlint

 Commitlint is a NPM package that you can use to validate your syntax commit message.
+Integrated with husky package.

 https://commitlint.js.org/
 https://github.com/conventional-changelog/commitlint